bigict/ProDESIGN-LE/README.md

 ## Options

-Fix a specific residue during design.
+Fix specific residues during design.
 Add the flag ```--constrain <constrain.txt>```, where ```constrain.txt``` is a file structured as follows:
 ```
 1 A
 2 B
 3 C
 ```
 The first column represents the 1-indexed index of the residue, while the second column represents the one-letter residue symbol.
+Add as many row as you like.

 ## Requirements:
 1. pytorch